Info for New and Current Postdocs, Prospective Postdocs, and Postdoc Alumni

 Open Postdoc Positions

 - Open postdocs position sent directly to us are posted on the UIC Postdoc homepage!

 - Postdoc positions on UIC’s institutional training grants

-- For a list of current postdoc positions that are open, visit UIC Jobs and scroll down to the Postdoc Res Assoc heading
+- For a list of current postdoc positions that are open, visit UIC Jobs and search for keyword “postdoc”

 - You may also browse through departmental websites and directly contact any faculty of interest